Raspberry PI IoT Network Monitor

 Set/Check Promiscuous mode on Ethernet Adapter (you should see "P" in flags)

-// This will not live through a reboot ... we'll add it to cron @boot ultimately //
+// This may not live through a reboot ... we'll add it to cron @boot later //

 To set: